CERTCC/Vultron/from_tex/ch6.md

 awareness of the vulnerability.
 Because $pX$ leads immediately to $PX$, we can infer that our embargo entry points must be in $px$.

-Many disclosure policies---including [CERT/CC]{acronym-label="CERT/CC"
-acronym-form="singular+short"}'s---eschew embargoes when attacks are underway ($\mathcal{Q}_{A}$).
+Many disclosure policies---including CERT/CC's---eschew embargoes when attacks are underway ($\mathcal{Q}_{A}$).
 This implies we should be looking in
 $pxa$.
 We further observe that there is little reason to initiate an information embargo about a vulnerability after the fix has been